-- 1. Pursuant to Commissioner's Regulation 155.17 (e) (3), this plan was made available for public comment at a public hearing held at the Belleville Henderson School District on July 25, 2022 and provided for participation of school personnel, parents, students, and any other interested parties.
-The Board subsequently adopted the District-Wide School Safety Plan on August 29, 2022. - 2.
-Full copies of the District-Wide School Safety Plan were submitted to the New York State Education Department in September 2022.
-Building-Level Safety Plans were sent to local and State Police in the fall of 2022. - 3.
+- 1. Pursuant to Commissioner's Regulation 155.17 (e) (3), this plan was made available for public comment at a public hearing held at the Belleville Henderson School District on June 12, 2023 and provided for participation of school personnel, parents, students, and any other interested parties.
+The Board subsequently adopted the District-Wide School Safety Plan on August 14, 2023. - 2.
+Full copies of the District-Wide School Safety Plan will be submitted to the New York State Education Department in August 2023.
+Building-Level Safety Plans were sent to local and State Police in the fall of 2023. - 3.
 This plan shall be reviewed and maintained by the District-Wide School Safety Team and reviewed on an annual basis on or before July 1 of each year after its adoption by the Board of Education.
 A copy of the plan will be available at the Office of the Superintendent of the Belleville Henderson School District. - 4.
 While linked to the District-Wide School Safety Plan, Building-Level Safety Plans shall be confidential and shall not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2801-a. - 5.
-The Board of Education will be hiring a School Safety Officer or a Contracted Service to provide a School Safety Officer Program for the 2022-2023 school year.
-AS of August 29, 2022 this service was unable to be filled.
-The Board of Education will be adopting school policies to go along with this position.
+The Board of Education hired a School Safety Officer to provide a School Safety Officer Program for the 2023-2024 school year.
+The School Safety Officer Manual is part of the confidential School Building Safety Plan.
+Please refer to Belleville Henderson District Policy #5685 or call the main office with any questions.